spoddutur/spark-notes/wsg.md

 Consider the same instruction set used in the above example.
 What if the second instruction fetch incurs a cache miss requiring this data to be fetched from memory?
 This will result in quiet some cpu stalling/idling as shown in the figure below.
 ![image](https://user-images.githubusercontent.com/22542670/27027892-a4a84d8e-4f80-11e7-84e7-1ff446a7643c.png)

-Above example clearly illustrates how data availability is very critical in deciding runtime of instruction execution.
+Above example clearly illustrates how data availability is very critical to performance of instruction execution.

-### Action Plan: Support Vectorized in-memory columnar data
+### Goal2 Action Plan: Support Vectorized in-memory columnar data
 - So, we've seen that any cache operation works best when the data that you are about to process is laid out next to the data you are processing now.
 - This works against row-based storage because it keeps all the data of the row together immaterial of whether current processing stage needs only small subset of that row.
 So, CPU is forced to keep un-needed data of the row also in the cache just so it gets the needed part of the row.
 - Columnar data on the other hand plays nicely because, in general, each stage of processing only needs few columns at a time and hence columnar-storage is more cache friendly.
 One could possibly get order-of-magnitude speed-up by adapting to columnar storage while performing vector operations.
 - For this and many more advantages listed in this blog <link>, Spark moved from row-based storage format to **support columnar in-memory data.**

 **Performance bechmarking:**
-- Let's benchmark _Spark 1.x Columnar data_ (Vs) Spark 2.x Vectorization + in-memory columnar support_ .
+- **Vectorised in-memory columnar support:** Let's benchmark _Spark 1.x Columnar data_ (Vs) Spark 2.x Vectorization + in-memory columnar support_ .
 For this, Parquet which is the most popular columnar-format for hadoop stack was considered.
 Parquet scan performance in spark 1.6 ran at the rate of 11million/sec.
 Parquet vectored is basically directly scanning the data and materialising it in the vectorized way.
 Parquet vectorized ran at about 90 million rows/sec roughly 9x faster.
 This is promising and clearly shows that this is right thing to do!!
 ![image](https://user-images.githubusercontent.com/22542670/27002326-b9833618-4dfc-11e7-9730-81306d0d0a4e.png)

-- Furthermore [Databricks notebook](https://github.com/spoddutur/spark-notes/edit/master/wsg.md) demonstrates WSCG nicely by performing join & aggregations on one billion records on 2013 Macbook Pro machine which finished **in less than 1sec** .
+- **WholeStageCodeGeneration(WSCG) Benchmarking:** [This](https://github.com/spoddutur/spark-notes/edit/master/wsg.md) databricks notebook] benchmarks performance of WSCG nicely by an example where they applied join & aggregation operations on one billion records in a single 2013 Macbook Pro machine which finished **in less than 1sec** .

-**Downside of Vectorization:** Like we discussed in VolcanoIteratorModel, all the Intermediate results will be written to main memory.
-Because of this extensive memory access, where ever possible, Spark does **WholeStageCodeGeneration first.**

 ### Summary:
 **We’ve explored following in this article:**